0xGhazy/quick-chat/README.md

 ![server](https://github.com/0xGhazy/0xGhazy/assets/60070427/c29903d3-af3a-4f0e-b7ec-ca1e6392d39e)

-Server is the main part of the mini discord application. it starts to listen on the specified port and connect with clients to handle communication and requests.
+The server is the main part of the Mini Discord application. it starts to listen on the specified port and connect with clients to handle communication and requests.

-the most important role of teh server is handling multiple requests simultaneously, each client have it's own `Client Handler` which is responsible for sending and receiving messages, and commands from and to the client.
+the most important role of the server is handling multiple requests simultaneously, each client has its own `Client Handler` which is responsible for sending and receiving messages, and commands from and to the client.

 **What happens under the hood?**
-- A new client open the client from its end, this will inform the server that a new lobby client is active now.
+- A new client opens the client from its end, this will inform the server that a new lobby client is active now.
 - The server will accept the new client request, then create a new `client handler` and start a new thread for this handler and start it.
 ```java
     // ---- code snippet ----